rintendou/Komi-Bot/README.md

 Current Functions that Komi is capable of running:
 - Tweeting quotes in set intervals.
-- Replying to user mentions containing keywords using GIFs.
+- Replying to user mentions.
+- Retweeting and responding to mentions, depending on the polarity of said mentions.

 API's used to help create this project:
 - <a href = "https://www.tweepy.org/"> Tweepy </a>